ThePenultimatum/ThePenultimatum.github.io/02granularLocomotion.md

 One potential solution to the spring kickback force is increased friction or pressure on the reverse end of the robot chassis.
 This is most likely to occur while the robot is submerged.
 In order to acheive this without submersion (in order to allow digging from above-ground), one potential solution is utilization of a longer but weaker spring.
 The tradeoff is in size, shape, and complexity of a larger system that operates in more than 1-D motion.
 Using a longer and weaker spring to achieve the same overall impactor momentum would allow the acceleration of the impactor to occur over a longer period of time, applying lower forces to the chassis.
 This would allow movement when stabilization forces on the chassis (such as static friction and external pressure) are relatively low.
 This circumstance occurs especially when the chassis is partially or entirely above the surface of the granular material.

 Along the same line of thought as the long spring acceleration method, something interesting to explore is a method of slowing the spring-loading down to its minimum speed in order to reduce the magnitude of forces applied to the chassis during this process.
 This process allows the windup of the spring (which involves an acceleration of internal components of the system, thereby applying forces to the chassis as well) to be applied over a longer period of time.
 This means that the accelerations and therefore the forces applied to the chassis are smaller.

-Upward motion faster than horizontal

-horizontal results
+The problem discussed above experimentally proved not to be an issue during upward motion, and the results are that the robot is able to locomote straight up through the material with relative ease.
+This can be explained by the pressure differential between robot ends and lower comparable density of the robot with respect to that of the granular material.
+Another factor at play could be relatively low friction in extraction compared to insertion in granular material which was seen by Chen Li et al in the explorations of terradynamics in granular media.
+The result is that a buoyant force assists in the motion and friction is not strong enough to prevent the motion.

+The buoyant forces appear again in the horizontal motion experiments; when the robot operates at just below the surface, the pressure differential results in an upward motion in addition to motion along the actuation axis.
+In the experiments, increasing depth in horizontal motion experiments appears to increase the distance traveled over the same amount of time.
+This points again to stabilization forces such as friction and pressure on the back of the robot coming into play during the spring release.

-Continuous actuation would create constant fluidization of the granular media directly surrounding the robot.
+It is important to consider that the actuation in this system is discrete.
+This is different from considering a continuous actuation system such as if you attach a motor to a wheel and rotation is directly related to motion.
+Continuous actuation in this system would create constant fluidization of the granular media directly surrounding the robot.
 This would leave the chassis susceptible to the buoyant forces constantly which would move the robot either up or down at a constant rate unless the system matches the density of the granular media.
 That could be a benefit depending on the particular use case or circumstance in which the robot is operating.
 Discrete actuation allows the granular media which has received kinetic energy from the robot system to reach a stationary equilibrium.
 This simplifies the system.
 If there were a constant buoyant force being applied and the system is too dense or not dense enough to maintain its position, then it would need to constantly counteract the buoyant force with actuation.
 Data from the force sensor showed that instead of the assumption made during the initial calculations that the impact is a single event, the impact event is actually successive energetically decreasing impact events.
 This behavior should be explored more in depth as it could result in longer fluidization times of the material surrounding the chassis.
 This could also be explored by choosing different materials.

+Increasing mass discussion

 #### Performance

 Show power consumption and compare work

 Efficiency compared to known systems/animals

-Discuss friction

-Discuss impact times
-Two parts of the impact: impactor vmax => v=0, chassis in motion => chassis stopped
-These two parts of the impact directly follow one another.
-Experimentally, we found that

 ### Next Steps